aliconnollyy/CalculatorWebApp/README.md

 Both the image and container names are arbitrary.

 ## To run from Docker Hub
-To run directly from Docker Hub, you can use the command
+To run from Docker Hub, you can use the command

+    docker pull aliconnolly/interactive_calculator:latest

+to pull the image, and the command

-    docker run -ti -d --rm -e DISPLAY=host.docker.internal:0.0 --name [container name] acc_name/image_name:version_name
+    docker run -ti -d --rm -e DISPLAY=host.docker.internal:0.0 --name [container name] aliconnolly/interactive_calculator:latest

-Now you can enjoy the calculator :)
+to run the image.